Biased-Outliers/operation-blossom/README.md

 * Add details of the predicted flower
 * Add more images for training
 * Expand the classification to more flower species
+* Add ability to upload multiple pictures and predict them all
 * Implement GRAD CAMs